26-27 OCT 2018

 Group ticket reservations at firstname.lastname@example.org

 Mallika Taneja summons the courage to speak about all this using her last recourse, her body itself, in a spare, powerful performance.
-In traditional Indian acting troupes, actors travel from village to village, becoming one with their roles, step by step as they traces the entire country.
-Mallika Taneja, too, has been “living” this performance for over five years, courageously baring her body and, with the insistence of one drowning in injustice, to seek justice at all costs.
+In traditional Indian acting troupes, actors travel from village to village, becoming one with their roles, step by step as they trace the entire country.
+Mallika Taneja, too, has been “living” this performance for over five years, courageously baring her body and, with the insistence of one drowning in injustice, to seek justice at all costs

 creditsConcept and performed by: Mallika Taneja